Are you still struggling to get hired on Upwork after weeks and months of trying? Or are you still stuck with a rejected Upwork profile?

 Every few months or years, new technology emerges, and new apps are created.
 As freelancers, we must always adapt and be open to learning new things.

-Not only will upskilling make your hiring chances increase dramatically, it will also keep your brain active and healthy.
+Not only will upskilling make your hiring chances increase dramatically, but it will also keep your brain active and healthy.

 Readers have found these helpful too: